In the late 1700’s and the early 1800’s…..

 Once the river thawed and prior to the beginning of the log drive each Log was branded with the owner’s mark.

-The roll or job of the Boom Company was the driving, booming (sorting out of the logs and measuring them), and floating, them down to the appropriate sawmill owner.
+The role or job of the Boom Company was the driving, booming (sorting out of the logs and measuring them), and floating, them down to the appropriate sawmill owner.
 This was done in the river on floating log booms chained to rock cribs.

 Source: Herald-Leaders “Way Back When” serial History” 6th Installment.
 Fred C. Burke’s book Logs on the Menominee.